stader-labs/ledger-app-plugin/fuzzing/README.md

 Fuzzing allows us to test how a program behaves when provided with invalid, unexpected, or random data as input.

-In the case of `app-plugin-morpho` we want to test the code that is responsible for handling the contract data.
+In the case of `app-plugin-staderlabs` we want to test the code that is responsible for handling the contract data.
 The fuzzer needs to implement `int LLVMFuzzerTestOneInput(const uint8_t *data, size_t size)`, which provides an array of random bytes that can be used to simulate a serialized transaction.
 If the application crashes, or a [sanitizer](https://github.com/google/sanitizers) detects any kind of access violation, the fuzzing process is stopped, a report regarding the vulnerability is shown, and the input that triggered the bug is written to disk under the name `crash-*`.
 The vulnerable input file created can be passed as an argument to the fuzzer to triage the issue.